What is Venture Capital?

 Are you looking for some financial assistance to mobilize your startup idea?
 You might want to look into venture capital fund, a type of investment that funnels growth for new startups with high-growth potential.

-What does Instacart, Airbnb, Stripe, and WeWork have in common?
+What do Instacart, Airbnb, Stripe, and WeWork have in common?
 They are all valuable companies backed by venture capital funding.
 They were once fledgling startups that began with an idea to drive innovation in the market.
 Today, they are celebrated for their successful trajectory, from their humble beginnings to becoming a behemoth in their industries.

 These archetypal, against-all-odds stories can rouse anyone’s entrepreneurial imagination.
 However, reality dictates that having an ambition can only get you so far.
 These companies wouldn’t be made possible without financial reinforcements.